-Google’s Ad Grants Program is undergoing some big changes in 2018 that may have a significant impact on non-profit organizations.
+Google?s Ad Grants Program is undergoing some big changes in 2018 that may have a significant impact on non-profit organizations.
 While many organizations may find these new rules hard to cope with, Google implemented the changes to prioritize quality for all Google Ad Grants users.
 With more than 35,000 non-profits using the program, there are bound to be concerns about all these changes.
-Rank Fuse Interactive is here to help you better understand all the changes this program will undergo starting in 2018.
+Rank Fuse Digital Marketing is here to help you better understand all the changes this program will undergo starting in 2018.

 Changes to Google Ad Grants Program